HedvigInsurance/racoon/README.md

 #### Environment variables

+Ask someone from the Purchase Journey team to help you out :)

-If you are part of the Vercel team you can run:
+If you're already part of the Vercel-team you can run:

 ```sh
 vercel --scope hedvig link --project racoon --yes